michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 9. I have written to you by epistle, not to be mixed with fornicators;

-10. but I do not say with fornicators who are in this world, nor speak I concerning the covetous,Or, the oppressive. or the rapacious, or the servers of idols; otherwise you would be obligated from the world also to go forth.
+10. but I do not say with fornicators who are in this world, nor speak I concerning the covetous,

-11. But this which I have written to you, Be not mixed, (is,) If any one who is called a brother be a fornicator, or covetous,An oppressor. or a worshipper of idols, or a reviler, or a drunkard, or rapacious, with one who is such as he not to eat bread.
+11. But this which I have written to you, Be not mixed, (is,) If any one who is called a brother be a fornicator, or covetous,

 12. For what had I to judge those who are without?
 But you judge those who are within;